jundalisay/superb/content/en/research/einstein/relativity/section-15.md

 `mc2` does not contain the velocity.
 It is not needed if we are only asking how the energy of a point-mass depends on the velocity.
 We shall speak of its essential significance later.

 Special Relativity is important because it changes our concept of mass.
-Before Relativity, physics recognised two conservation laws=
+Before Relativity, physics recognised two conservation laws:
 - the law of the conservation of energy
 - the law of the conservation of mass